chapel-lang/chapel/doc/rst/technotes/gpu.rst

     these warnings.
 Alternatively, you can pass ``--gpuNoCpuModeWarning`` to your application to the same effect.

-* Even though the GPU diagnostics are collected, the loop will be executed for correctness testing and there will not be any kernel launch
+* Even though the kernel launches will be registered by GPU diagnostics, the loop will be executed for correctness testing and there will not be any kernel launch

+  * GPU diagnostics will not register data movement.

 * Advanced features like ``syncThreads`` and ``createSharedArray`` will compile and run, but in all likelihood code that uses those features will not